The salaries of your favorite sports TV analysts

 Currently a co-host of Golic and Wingo, Mike Golic is best known for his time as a co-host of ESPN Radio’s “Mike & Mike.”
 The show was a staple of ESPN’s programming for 17 years, and Golic became a household name in radio broadcasting.
 The former NFL defensive lineman first joined ESPN in 1995, and he has evolved into a face of the network.

-In addition to hosting his radio show, Golic also works as an analyst for ESPN and ESPN2’s NFL and college football coverage.
+In addition to hosting his radio show, Golic also works as an analyst for ESPN and ESPN2 coverage of the NFL and college football.
 Golic also hosts a show called “The Lighter Side of Sports,” which features highlights, bloopers, and gags.

 Molly Qerim: $500,000